-In $G_\#$ none of the players has losing choices nor optimal choices and therefore it cannot be solved with $\mathrm{BIR^+}$.
-But the choice $b_1$ is better than $a_1$ and likewise $c_1$ is better than $d_1$.
+In $G_\#$, all players have neither losing choices nor optimal choices, and therefore it cannot be solved with $\mathrm{BIR^+}$.
+But the choice $b_1$ is better than $a_1$, and likewise $c_1$ is better than $d_1$.
 (Note that $b_1$ and $c_1$ are not comparable with each other.)
-Therefore, by following IRC, the player on will play either $b_1$ or $c_1$.
-With a symmetric reasoning the player 2 will play either $b_2$ or $c_2$, which leads to win.
+Therefore, by following $\mathrm{IRC}$, the player 1 will play either $b_1$ or $c_1$.
+With the same reasoning, the player 2 will play either $b_2$ or $c_2$, which leads to a win.
 Therefore $G^\#\in s(\mathrm{IRC})$. \end{example} } \lorip{ We show in \cite{LORI-VI-techrep} that IRC is incomparable with COC.
 However, based on the observations above, in the 2-player case $s(\mathrm{COC})=s(\mathrm{BIR^+})\subsetneq s(\mathrm{IRC})$. }

-\techrep{ The COC-solvable game $G^{**}$ (in the proof of Proposition~\ref{the: BIR+ vs. COC}) is unsolvable with IRC.
+\techrep{ The COC-solvable game $G^{**}$ (in the proof of Proposition~\ref{the: BIR+ vs. COC}) is not solvable with IRC.
 (This is because neither of the moves $a_2$ and $b_2$ (respectively $a_3$ and $b_3$) is better than the other.)
-On the other hand, the game $G_\#$ in Example~\ref{ex: BIR+ vs. IRC} is unsolvable with COC, and therefore IRC is incomparable with COC in the general case.
+On the other hand, the game $G_\#$ in Example~\ref{ex: BIR+ vs. IRC} is not solvable with COC, and therefore IRC is incomparable with COC in the general case.
 However, in the 2-player case $s(\mathrm{COC})\subsetneq s(\mathrm{IRC})$, since then $s(\mathrm{COC})=s(\mathrm{BIR^+})$ by Proposition~\ref{the: 2-player case}. }

 We next assume common belief in IRC.
-As commonly known (see e.g. \cite{OR}), \emph{iterated elimination of weakly dominated strategies} eventually stabilises in some reduced game but different elimination orders may produce different results.
+As commonly known (see e.g. \cite{OR}), \emph{iterated elimination of weakly dominated strategies} eventually stabilises in some reduced game but different elimination orders may produce different results (cf. Remark~\ref{rem: eliminating weakly dominated choices}).
 However, when applying \cir(IRC), the process will stabilise to a unique reduced game since all weakly dominated choices are always removed \emph{simultaneously}.
 By following the next principle, players will play a choice within this reduced game.

 \textbf{Collective rational choices (CRC)}: \; \cir(IRC)

 \lorip{